Direct your medical studies towards the innovative and hands-on field of sports and exercise medicine.

 It will also:

 You’ll learn through a combination of lectures, seminars and workshops, directed reading and practical/clinical sessions.
-The department has a dedicated teaching space with modules delivered using a blended learning approach, designed so there is the option to deliver all content remotely should circumstances require.
+The department has a dedicated teaching space with modules delivered using a hybrid learning approach, designed so there is the option to deliver all content remotely should circumstances require.
+This mixed mode education includes asynchronous and synchronous activities with intensive weeks of teaching (offered face-to-face and/or online) for all taught modules.

 You'll receive approximately 30 contact hours per module, with additional learning support through online and face to face peer and tutor contact.
 For every hour spent in class, you'll complete a further two to three hours of independent study.